 A lot of factors influence the coloration.
 We consider them in our article.

-What soil is needed for Jade Tree
+needed for Jade Tree

 The soil should be non-nutritious, without peat, or with its minimum amount, and the plant should receive nutrition during watering with fertilizers.